Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 A study from Cornell University found that the average U.S. adult eats 92 percent of whatever he or she puts on his/her plate.
-"As a general rule, if we see it, we eat it," Alves says.
-"In fact, we're likely to clean our plate, regardless of what we're eating, or how hungry we really are."
+As a general rule, if we see it, we eat it.
+So most people are more likely to clean their plates than leave food untouched, regardless of what they're eating, or how hungry they really are.

 This tendency is particularly problematic when dining out, since restaurant-sized portions typically far exceed the amount of food we actually need.

-To compound the problem, we also tend to eat while distracted — say, by the TV, our phone, or computer — so that we don't realize we've had enough until we hit the bottom of the chip bag, or our forks come up empty."
+To compound the problem, we also tend to eat while distracted — say, by the TV, our phone, or computer — so that we don't realize we've had enough until we hit the bottom of the chip bag, or our forks come up empty.

-- Serve veggies and salad family style (placed on the table in a platter) to encourage yourself to take second helpings of high-nutrient, lower-calorie foods.
+Serve veggies and salad family style (placed on the table in a platter) to encourage yourself to take second helpings of high-nutrient, lower-calorie foods.

-"These steps take just a tiny bit of extra effort, but they can make a big difference in your awareness of how much you're eating, and help you eat less as a result," Alves says.
-"They'll also make meals more pleasant, and you'll enjoy eating all the more knowing that you're eating healthfully."
+These steps take just a tiny bit of extra effort, but they can make a big difference in your awareness of how much you're eating, and help you eat less as a result.
+They'll also make meals more pleasant, and you'll enjoy eating all the more knowing that you're eating healthfully.